Royal christening gown: History

 In the Netherlands, a christening was usually the first time a royal baby was introduced to the public.
 Before Wilhelmina's christening in 1880, the mother of the child was not usually present at the service.
 It was also rare that christenings were held outside of churches.

 The gown was hand sewn by Anne Maria Schelfhout-Picnot, a clothing supplier to Queen Emma who specialized in infant clothing.
 Made of Brussels lace, the gown is decorated with floral motifs and the Dutch royal coat of arms.

 Four Dutch monarchs have been baptised in this gown:

 King Willem-Alexander's heir apparent, Catharina-Amalia, Princess of Orange, and his other two daughters, Princess Alexia and Princess Ariane, have also been baptised in this gown.
 The gown was most recently used at the christening of Princess Ariane in 2007.

 The extended royal family

 For other members of the Dutch royal house, such as Princess Margriet of the Netherlands and her family, christenings are private occasions, and most have taken place in the chapel of Het Loo Palace.
 It is also tradition that the baptism is conducted by the minister who officiated at the child's parents' wedding.

 Norway

 In the Norwegian royal family, all babies since 1920, with the exception of Princess Ingrid Alexandra, have been baptised in a robe that was handmade in 1920 by Princess Ingeborg, Crown Princess Märtha of Norway's mother, and thus grandmother of the current king, Harald.
-The robe's first wearer was Prince George Valdemar of Denmark, one of Ingeborg's grandchildren, and has since been worn by many Norwegian royal children.
+The robe's first wearer was Prince Georg of Denmark, one of Ingeborg's grandchildren, and has since been worn by many Norwegian royal children.
 The names of the babies are sewn in to the gown.